jdai8/cmsc430/README.md

 - Integer overflow: `(+ 4294967296 1)` returns `1`.

 - `eq?` doesn't work for symbols, since they are strings under the hood.

+## Part 3 - HAMT

+I've (partially) implemented `hash`, `hash-ref`, `hash-set`, and `hash-remove`, using Thomas Gilray's HAMT implementation.

+Unfortunately, my `hash-remove` does not completely work, as demonstrated by the test `hash-1.scm`.

+Also, when trying to implement the default thunk for `hash-ref`, I kept getting `"expected cons"` errors when trying to call the lambda.
+I thought this was because desugaring a zero-argument thunk adds an placeholder variable, and then we convert all lambdas to taking an argument list.
+However, after adding two `prim_cons`s, it still gives me the error.

+Please see my code at the bottom of `header.cpp`.
+Pull requests are appreciated ??.

+## Part 4 - Boehm GC

+I've attempted to implement the tagging portion of Boehm GC.
+I chose to use a tagging scheme that allocates a size 2 vector for each heap-allocated object.
+The first element of this vector holds the tag.
+In doing this, I made changes to `header.cpp` and `closure-convert.rkt`, where I modified `make-closure`, `env-ref`, and `clo-app` cases to properly handle boxed closures.
+However, this change led to many seg faults, and I've been unable to figure out why.
+As a result, the changes are on a separate branch, `tagging`.

+Again, any advice on how to fix this would be really appreciated.

+### Credits

+I used Thomas Gilray and Kristopher Micinski's HAMT implementation.

+I used Thomas Gilray's `cps.rkt` and `closure-convert.rkt`.

+While I would have liked to use the Boehm garbage collector, I didn't get there.

 *I pledge on my honor that I have not given or received any unauthorized assistance on this assignment.*